snur206/reading-notes/301/class12notes.md

 /:id means in a route that it is a parameter that we can access by typing in a request.

-The difference between PUT and PATCH is that using PATCH to only update based on what the user passes us and using PUT, you are pusinging all the information all at once instead.
+The difference between PUT and PATCH is that using PATCH to only update based on what the user passes us and using PUT, you are pushing all the information all at once instead.

 To make a default value in a schema by passing Date.now.